Kishore-K003/Daily-Task/07-10-2025/Terraform-Modular-Project/terraform/README.md

 - This ALB Routes HTTP traffic to the webserver (private EC2).
 - Uses a health check to monitor the webserver’s status.

 Additionally created a resuable module for creation of VPC, Security Groups, and Loadbalancer.
+Also Implemented environment-specific configurations (dev environment) using separate Terraform.tfvars and folder structure, making the infrastructure modular and reusable for other environments in the future.